codeplatoon-fullstack/installfest/Linux/README.md

 ## Aliases

 Every time you open your terminal a special file will automatically be read from to do any necessary 'setup' type work.
-Assuming the terminal you are using is `bash` this file will be called `.bash_profile`.
+Assuming the terminal you are using is `bash` this file will be called `.bashrc`.
 If you are using `zsh` it will be called `.zshrc`.
 If you are unsure what terminal you are running type:

 ```bash
 $ echo $SHELL